Battlefield 2042 PC Benchmarks, Performance, and Settings

 Ray Traced Ambient Occlusion On

 Terrain quality seems to alter both the resolution of the terrain textures as well as the amount of terrain geometry.
 Flipping between low and ultra, there's less detail and deformation in the terrain on the low setting.
-It's not a massive visual difference, and outside of ray tracing this was the single most demanding setting.
+However, it's not a massive visual difference, and outside of ray tracing, this was the single most demanding setting.
 Dropping it to low boosted performance by about 10%.

 Ray traced ambient occlusion is the only other setting of note, and it improves the quality of shadows on objects.
 It's particularly noticeable (in the screenshots) underneath the trailer on the left, the platform in the middle, and the underside of the crane on the right.
-It does make a difference in image quality, but the problem as usual is that the slight gains are offset by a rather steep drop in performance.
-We've benchmarked with and without RTAO on the various GPUs we tested, and saw about a 30% drop in performance on the AMD GPUs, and a smaller 15–20% drop on the Nvidia GPUs.
+So it does make a difference in image quality, but the problem, as usual, is that the slight gains are offset by a rather steep drop in performance.
+We've benchmarked with and without RTAO on the various GPUs we tested, and saw about a 30% drop in performance on the AMD GPUs and a smaller 15–20% drop on the Nvidia GPUs.
 But that's only if your GPU has enough VRAM, as results on the RTX 3060 Ti at higher resolutions drop quite a bit more, while the RTX 2060 basically shouldn't even think about enabling RTAO.

 Battlefield 2042 Graphics Card Benchmarks

 Due to the difficulty in testing Battlefield 2042, I've elected to only include a handful of cards from the most recent GPU families.
-It just takes so long to load the game and then start a match, and over half the time the weather would interfere with the results and require me to exit and restart.
+This is because it just takes so long to load the game and then start a match, and over half the time, the weather would interfere with the results and require me to exit and restart.
 Even with that effort, there's probably a 5% margin of error on these results, but it at least gives a decent idea of what to expect.

-Again, in the interest of time I stopped after testing performance at the ultra preset, as well as using ultra plus enabling RTAO.
-Every GPU tested managed more than 60 fps at 1080p ultra, though in lengthier sessions cards like the RTX 2060 and RX 6600 XT might exhibit more stuttering.
+Again, in the interest of time, I stopped after testing performance at the ultra preset, as well as using ultra plus enabling RTAO.
+Every GPU tested managed more than 60 fps at 1080p ultra, though cards like the RTX 2060 and RX 6600 XT might exhibit more stuttering in lengthier sessions.
 If you want 144 fps for a high refresh rate display, only the RTX 3090 (and RTX 3080 Ti should perform about the same) and RX 6700 XT and above will suffice.
 Even with DLSS, Nvidia's top GPUs can't catch AMD's offerings.

 Enabling ray traced AO changes things up a bit.
 The Nvidia GPUs now lead AMD's equivalent (more or less) offerings.
 Nothing can achieve a steady 120 fps, though, never mind 144 or 240 fps.
 As a twitch-heavy shooter, I suspect most Battlefield 2042 players will be more interested in dropping settings to improve their fps rather than adding slightly better shadows.